MSME India: Facilities and Benefits | Octagona Srl

 The following are some of the benefits of obtaining registration as an MSME in India:

-Where an enterprise registered by MSME provides goods or services to a buyer,
+In the event that an MSME registered enterprise provides goods or services to a buyer,

-the buyer is obliged to make payment on the agreed payment date, in advance of the same, or within 15 days from the day on which the goods or services were approved if the payment date is not mentioned by contract .
+The buyer is required to make payment on the agreed-upon payment date, in advance of it, or within 15 days of the day the products or services were approved if the payment date is not mentioned in the contract. .

 If the buyer delays payment for more than 45 days after approval,

-the buyer must pay compound interest and monthly interest on the amount that has been agreed upon.
+The buyer must pay compound interest and monthly interest on the agreed amount.

 The applicable interest rate is three times the rate set by the Reserve Bank of India.

-In addition to the above, the Indian Minister of Finance announced the following liquidity measures for the MSME from Wednesday, May 13, 2020:
+In addition to the above, the Indian Finance Minister announced the following liquidity measures for MSMEs from Wednesday, May 13, 2020:

-The automatic unsecured loan worth Rs 3-lakh crore (37.5 billion euros) will be
+The Rs 3 lakh crore (37.5 billion euro) unsecured automatic loan will be

 provided to enterprises that are part of MSMEs.